Discord-Net-Labs/Discord.Net-Labs/docs/guides/introduction/intro.md

 ## Still have questions?

-Please visit us at the [Labs Discord](https://discord.gg/dnet-labs) server.
+Please visit us at the [Discord](https://discord.gg/dnet-labs) server.
 Describe the problem in details to us, what you've tried and what you need help with.